jdpclarke/Milestone-Project-3/README.md

 - A registration form is present, requiring a unique username, email, and password (with confirmation).
 - Passwords are securely hashed and stored (not plain text).
-- Users can log in using their username/email and password.
+- Users can log in using their username and password.
 - Successful login redirects to a user dashboard/main task view.
 - Failed login attempts provide appropriate, non-revealing error messages.
 - Users can view and update their first name, last name, and email on a profile page.